2002 - Vancouver Island Aboriginal Transition Team (VIATT)

 2022 – Building on the Vision

-We will work with our Board of Directors to ensure member communities are aware and informed about the new emerging Authority, and explore governance structures that best represent the nine Nations and urban population
+- We are working with our Board of Directors to ensure member communities are aware and informed about the new emerging Authority, and explore governance structures that best represent the seven Nations and urban population

-In the next 12-18 months, we will create a conceptual plan (including staffing plan, service delivery model, quality assurance plan, and budget) to ensure a smooth transfer of services and funding
+- We are creating conceptual plans (including staffing plan, service delivery model, quality assurance plan, and budget) to ensure a smooth transfer of services and funding

-We will recruit and hire a strong Indigenous leader for the new organization, who will work with the Board and the communities to build the new Authority
+- We are looking to recruit and hire a strong Indigenous leader for the new organization, who will work with the Board and the communities to build the new Authority

 Next 5-7 Years – 3-Phase Plan